schoenwetteradam/wix-keeping-it-cute-app/README.md

 - `POST /api/upload-purchase-receipt` - Upload a receipt image and record it
 - `GET /api/get-site-analytics` - Query Wix site analytics metrics
   (see `pages/site-analytics.js` for the full list of supported reports)
+- `/site-analytics` - Run analytics queries from the dashboard

 Example usage: